Skip to main content

 Baigan Valo (Stuffed Eggplant)

-Indo-Fijian dish of eggplants stuffed with spiced fish or vegetables, topped with coconut cream.
-Reflects the fusion of Indian and Pacific flavors.
-Found in curry houses across Viti Levu and Vanua Levu.
+An Indo-Fijian dish of eggplants stuffed with spiced fish or vegetables and finished with coconut cream, where Indian spice meets Pacific coconut.
+Curry houses across Viti Levu and Vanua Levu make it.

 Fresh Reef Fish